elonguepee/devOpsCheatSheets/gcp/gcp-ACE-cheatsheet.md

 #### Invoice billing
 Instead of getting charged at the end of the month, you get a bill that you have to pay.

+### Networking
+#### Premium vs. Standard Routing Tier
+- In the standard tier, once a request is made, traffic enters the Google network in the region of the GCP destination.
+This means that the traffic will have to make it to the desination region first before entering googles network.
+- In the premium network tier, traffic enters the google network in the location closest to the user.
+- Additionally with standard routing, the requestor has to know the destination first.
+With premium routing, A user could enter the google network at a google Point of Presence and then it could be decided that a better endpoint is located closer and that could be used.

+#### VPC
+- Virtual Private Cloud.
+Where you define your networking in GCP
+- Overall is global.
+- Subnets logical spaces for resources.
+They are regional.
+- All subnets can reach all others globally without needing VPNs.

+#### Routes
+- Routes define "next hop" for targets based on destination IP.
+- Routes are global and are applied by instance-level tags.

+#### Firewall Rules
+- Global
+- Further filter data that would otherwise route.
+- Applied by instance-level tags or service accounts.
+- Default firewall rules block all data going in and allow all going out.

 ## Commands
 ```bash